 1. Time savings and productivity

 Time savings and productivity is where individuals most feel the impact of automation.
-When you spend less time completing routine, mundane tasks, you can apply that time savings to other projects.
+Spending less time completing routine, mundane tasks lets you focus on other higher-value projects.

 For buyers and procurement professionals who issue RFPs, RFIs, DDQs, security questionnaires and other requests, they can spend less time manually composing requests using RFP templates.
 They can also easily calculate response scores and compare vendors side-by-side.
 Instead, they can use the time saved to pursue more strategic goals that benefit their business.